UltraAce258/ColorOSApps/README.md

 # ColorOSApps - **English Version**
 ## Update on June 6, 2025
-Reprinted from Coolapk @Jiumuze's compiled list of system software for OPPO, OnePlus, and Realme phones/tablets with download links, which will be updated with the Coolapk post.
+Reprinted from Coolapk @玖炑泽's compiled list of system software for OPPO, OnePlus, and Realme phones/tablets with download links, which will be updated with the Coolapk post.
 Suitable for OPPO, OnePlus, and Realme phones equipped with ColorOS 15 and RealmeUI 6.0.
 Specific compatibility needs self-testing.
 Original post: https://coolapk.com/feed/65171179
 Original author's homepage: http://www.coolapk.com/u/4803582